-Last weekend, the Pink Singers took part in the Manchester Amateur Choral Competition which saw 15 choirs from around the country meet and compete.
+The choir comes second in the Manchester Amateur Choral Competition – the first event like this the Pink Singers entered, which saw 15 choirs from around the country meet and compete.
 The competition is not solely focused on the winning choir – simply the satisfaction of having sung to a high standard and the opportunity to experience and enjoy the diversity of performance from other amateur choirs.
 Our bass, Tom, gives his account here…

 To paraphrase Kermit the Frog, it’s not easy being a Pinkie: first there’s the rehearsal commitment, where you have to sing with your friends once a week for a few hours.
 Then there’s the requirement to learn and perform some spine-tingling pieces.
 And there’s occasional travel….